zyedidia/eget/README.md

 software that comes as a single binary with no additional files needed (CLI tools made in Go, Rust, or Haskell tend to fit this description).

+### Does Eget keep track of installed binaries?

+Eget does not maintain any sort of manifest containing information about installed binaries.
+In general, Eget does not maintain any state across invocations.
+However, Eget does support the `--upgrade-only` option, which will first check `EGET_BIN` to determine if you have already downloaded the tool you are trying to install -- if so it will only download a new version if the GitHub release is newer than the binary on your file system.

 ### Is this secure?

 Eget does not run any downloaded code -- it just finds executables from GitHub